stanford-oval/wikidata-workdir/demo/README.md

 ```

 ## Start Demo
-In `demo` directory, run the following with node 12 or 14:
+Clone this repository and in `demo` directory, run the following with node 12 or 14:

 ```bash
 # download necessary files